manywho/service-swagger/README.md

     "id": "12345"
 }

+The external ID will be a random UUID.

 The choice forse HTTPS forse to make the calls using https.
 If this is not selected it will use scheme in the swagger definition, or if there isn't any it will use http.

 ### Save, Load and Create

-You will need to provide two configuration value, and we will Explain these values using the example [swagger petstore project](http://petstore.swagger.io)
+We will explain these values using the example [swagger petstore project](http://petstore.swagger.io)

- - **Swagger Description Url**

-This is the url of your api description, in our case is http://petstore.swagger.io/v2/swagger.json

  - **Swagger ManyWho Mapper**